-With stats like these, it's perhaps not surprising that three-quarters (71%) of retail IT and business leaders we polled are concerned with the size of their digital attack surface.
-Over a quarter (27%) say they're "very concerned".
-Two-fifths (40%) go even further, arguing that the attack surface is spiralling out of control.
+With stats like these, it's perhaps not surprising that nearly three-quarters (73%) of IT and business leaders we polled are concerned with the size of their digital attack surface.
+A third (31%) say they're "very concerned".
+Yet there's more.
+Some 43% go even further, arguing that the attack surface is spiralling out of control.

 There's a sense that major investments in IT modernisation over the past few years have created a momentum that is increasingly difficult to manage.
-When asked to describe their attack surface, one of the most popular answers for respondents (39%) was that it is "constantly evolving and messy".
+When asked to describe their attack surface, the most popular answer for respondents (37%) was that it is "constantly evolving and messy".
 This hints at the challenge security teams have: an attack surface that is expanding out of control.
-In fact, nearly two-fifths (47%) of respondents said they have not completely defined their attack surface yet or don't know.
+In fact, only half (51%) of respondents claim to have completely defined their attack surface.
 Gaining visibility of this kind is surely the first step towards effectively mitigating risk.